stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a pyproject.toml File

 Create a _pyproject.toml_ file in the root directory of each Python project.
 Use this file as the central place to store configuration information about the project and the tools that it uses.
-The [pyOpenSci project documentation on pyproject.toml](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) provides an introduction to the file format.
+For example, you list [the dependencies of your project](https://www.pyopensci.org/python-package-guide/package-structure-code/declare-dependencies.html) in the _pyproject.toml_ file.

-Modern Python tools use the _pyproject.toml_ file to store configuration.
-Some tools support _pyproject.toml_, but do not use it by default.
 Python project management tools like [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) automatically create and use a _pyproject.toml_ file.

-> The various features of _pyproject.toml_ files are defined these PEPs: [PEP 517](https://peps.python.org/pep-0517/), [PEP 518](https://peps.python.org/pep-0518/), [PEP 621](https://peps.python.org/pep-0621/) and [PEP 660](https://peps.python.org/pep-0660/).
+> The [pyOpenSci project documentation on pyproject.toml](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) provides an introduction to the file format.
+The various features of _pyproject.toml_ files are defined these PEPs: [PEP 517](https://peps.python.org/pep-0517/), [PEP 518](https://peps.python.org/pep-0518/), [PEP 621](https://peps.python.org/pep-0621/) and [PEP 660](https://peps.python.org/pep-0660/).

 ### Create a Directory Structure That Uses the src Layout